YichenLi-Hust/YichenLi-Hust.github.io/_pages/about.md

   - /about.html
 ---

 Hi, my name is Yichen Li (Chinese: 李亦晨), a Ph.D.
-Candidate (3<sup>rd</sup> year student, 2023.09-2028.01) in the School of Computer Science and Technology at Huazhong University of Science and Technology (HUST), advised by [Prof. Ruixuan Li](https://idc.hust.edu.cn/rxli/index.htm) and [Dr. Haozhao Wang](https://wanghaozhao.mysxl.cn/).
+Candidate (3<sup>rd</sup> year student, 2023.09-2028.01) in the School of Computer Science and Technology at Huazhong University of Science and Technology (HUST), advised by [Prof. Ruixuan Li](https://idc.hust.edu.cn/rxli/index.htm) and [Prof. Haozhao Wang](https://wanghaozhao.mysxl.cn/).
 Meanwhile, I am also a visiting student at Mohamed bin Zayed University of Artificial Intelligence (MBZUAI).
 I also work closely with [Prof. Rui Zhang](https://www.ruizhang.info/) from HUST, and [Prof. Wenchao Xu](https://huasion23.github.io/) from HKUST.

 **<ins>❤️‍🔥🔜: <font color=Blue>I am seeking opportunities to serve as a Research Assistant, with aspirations for a future role as a Postdoc (2 years later) ! ! !</font></ins>**